Skip to Content

 Sally Lunn buns are perfect for afternoon tea

 We didn’t quite get the idea of the bun until we tried it.
 Situated in Bath’s oldest house is Sally Lunn’s Historic Eating House.
 It claims to be “one of the world’s most famous eating houses.”
-That’s a lot of hype, but Sally Lunn’s delivers.
+That’s a lofty promise, but Sally Lunn’s delivers.
 The focus is the bun: a massive teacake.
 The warm buns are served as a half bun, with the tops served with sweet delights and the bottoms served with savory goodness.

 Whether you get a half or a whole, the buns are amazing!
 Our favorite is the cinnamon butter, which is like a giant cinnamon roll.
 They are so good that we always try to bring some back to the US with us from the UK.